mendozabree/MyDiary/README.md

 ## Deployment sites
-The user interfaces are hosted at https://mendozabree.github.io/My-Diary/UI/index.html A working demo of the app can be found at https://mydiary-cha3.herokuapp.com/
+The user interfaces are hosted at https://mendozabree.github.io/My-Diary/UI/index.html

+A working demo of the application can be found at https://mydiary-cha3.herokuapp.com/